-Our auditor's report must always be read together with the audited annual financial statements and the audited management report as well as the assured ESEF documents.
-The annual financial statements and the management report converted to the ESEF format - including the versions to be filed in the company register - are merely electronic renderings of the audited annual financial statements and the audited management report and do not take their place.
-In particular, the "Report on the Assurance on the Electronic Rendering of the Annual Financial Statements and the Management Report Prepared for Publication Purposes in Accordance with § 317 Abs.
+Our auditor's report must always be read together with the audited consolidated financial statements and the audited group management report as well as the assured ESEF documents.
+The consolidated financial statements and the group management report converted to the ESEF format - including the versions to be filed in the company register - are merely electronic renderings of the audited consolidated financial statements and the audited group management report and do not take their place.
+In particular, the "Report on the Assurance on the Electronic Rendering of the Consolidated Financial Statements and the Group Management Report Prepared for Publication Purposes in Accordance with § 317 Abs.
 3a HGB" and our assurance opinion contained therein are to be used solely together with the assured ESEF documents made available in electronic form.

-GERMAN PUBLIC AUDITOR RESPONSIBLE FOR THE ENGAGEMENT

-The German Public Auditor responsible for the engagement is Michael Popp.
+GERMAN PUBLIC AUDITOR RESPONSIBLE FOR THE ENGAGEMENT The German Public Auditor responsible for the engagement is Michael Popp.